Skip to main content

 Manifest

 A dataset has an associated a manifest.
-The manifest file is a YAML file that contains:
+The manifest file is a YAML or JSON file that contains:

 • the dataset name